wtPLSQL/wtPLSQL/docs/About-wtPLSQL.md

 ## Test Driven Development
 With **TDD** (Test Driven Development), [you write a test before you write just enough production code to fulfill that test](http://agiledata.org/essays/tdd.html)

 The wtPLSQL framework is not intended for Test Driven Development.
-100% code coverage is not desirable under the **TDD** approach.
-Test isolation and test transience are welcomed mechanisms to assist in getting tests to pass quickly in **TDD**.
 The wtPLSQL framework embraces 100% code coverage and does not require test isolation or test transience.

 ---
 [Website Home Page](README.md)